Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 \subsubsection{Process 1: Trigger Primitive Generation}

 Process 1 begins by pre-processing the SN data sample (collected after the experiment stopped collecting beam data), as described in subsection~\ref{sec:data}.
 After pre-processing, TPs, which are summaries of per-channel waveform ROI information (including maximum amplitude, ADC integral, and width of the ROI, accompanied by ROI channel number and ROI start timetick), are extracted from the SN ROIs.
 Process 1 then maps the channel numbers of each ADC+FEM board (in the range of $0-63$) to collection plane channel numbers ($4800-8256$) using a dedicated channel map.
 Subsequently, the TP data is rearranged into ``drift regions''.
-The SN ROI data in MicroBooNE is streamed in packets of $1.6\,$ms time intervals, referred to as ``frames'', whereas a drift region in MicroBooNE corresponds to $2.3\,$ms. To increase the probability of capturing all causally-connected charge deposited within a single interaction topology, it is therefore beneficial to reorganize the SN stream data from successive frames into successive drift regions, such that signals over an entire drift length can be considered.
+The SN ROI data in MicroBooNE is streamed in packets of $1.6\,$ms time intervals, referred to as ``frames'', whereas a drift region in MicroBooNE corresponds to $2.3\,$ms. To increase the probability of capturing all causally-connected charge deposited within a single interaction topology, the SN stream data from successive frames is reorganized into longer (drift-sized) successive regions.
 This rearrangement is referred to as ``stitching''.

 As such, Process 1 begins by pre-processing SN data, reading three consecutive frames worth of SN data, evaluating TPs, stitching TPs from consecutive frames to generate a contiguous drift region's worth of TP data and then masking the noisier channels which appear as vertical lines in the event displays.
 In practice, three frames generate TPs corresponding to two full drift regions (each equivalent to 4,600 time ticks), and the remaining TPs are held in memory until the next set of three frames are received by the process.
 Figure~\ref{fig:stitching} (left) shows the distributions of TPs per frame (3,200 ticks), before stitching, for three consecutive frames (frame 2, frame 3, and frame 4), with the color $z$ scale representing the integrated ADC charge, and $x$ and $y$ coordinates representing the (physical) ROI channel number and start time.
 The panel on the right shows the rearrangement of the TPs into drift regions (4,600 ticks), after stitching.
 The dashed red line marks the end of the first drift region, built from all TPs in frame 2 plus 1,400 ticks from frame 3 to complete a 4,600-tick drift region.
 The dashed green line marks the end of the second drift region, formed by combining 1,800 ticks from frame 3 with 2,800 ticks from frame 4.
 The remaining 400 ticks from frame 4 are carried over to the next set of three consecutive frames.
 Some channels exhibiting noise as vertical bands around channel number 4,800 and 5,300, as seen in figure~\ref{fig:stitching}, are masked.